magus/acnh-catalog/README.md

 ## Launch

-- footer and github readme note to villagerdb and nintendo thanking

 - validate and test open graph tags for SEO
   - send in dm on twitter to self
   - https://cards-dev.twitter.com/validator